pedrobartolini/trampoline_hook/README.md

-this was made by me when I was into game hacking </br>
+I made this when I was into game hacking </br>

 ### what it does
 - scan game modules for an array of bytes and return address when found;